MorseMicro/camera-onvif-server/README.md

   (which are required to compile - remember, this is all generated...).
   If you want to add a function, move it from stubs.cpp to the appropriate other file.

+## Adding support for a new RTSP server

+Any time we initialise a new `Camera`, it's provided with an `RTSPServer` object, usually selected by the Type in `properties.xml`.

+If you want to add another RTSP server type:

+- add a new RtspServerType to soaplib/onvif-config.xsd and run `make` in `soaplib`
+- extend RTSPServer (see rtspserver.h) and implement the necessary abstract methods
+- add your new type to the `switch` statement in camera.cpp